 the data_dir, which corresponds to the path of the data after offline preprocessing.

 the data_processor, which corresponds to one of the data processors available in Cerebras Model Zoo or your customized data processor.
 You may need to import the corresponding data processor in the data.py file of your target model.
 As an example, for the GPT-2 model, the data.py file imports the GptHDF5DataProcessor.

 Make sure that the data specified in your data_dir is compatible with the input data expected by the dataloader specified in data_processor.
 To know more about about the dataloader APIs visit the Cerebras Model Zoo dataloader APIs or the README.md for the specific model you are interested in.

-Cerebras software does not support automatic download of PyTorch or Tensorflow datasets as part of the dataloader.
-This is beacuase the input workers that execute the dataloaders inside the Cerebras cluster do not have internet access.
+Cerebras software does not support automatic download of PyTorch datasets as part of the dataloader.
+This is because the input workers that execute the dataloaders inside the Cerebras cluster do not have internet access.
 In addition, having multiple input workers download the dataset in the same shared location could result in synchronization issues.

-Therefore, if you want to download PyTorch or Tensorflow datasets, they should be prepared offline outside of the dataloader functions.
-Some example scripts can be found in the TensorFlow FC MNIST implementation and the PyTorch FC MNIST implementation
+Therefore, if you want to download PyTorch datasets, they should be prepared offline outside of the dataloader functions.
+Example scripts can be found in the PyTorch FC MNIST implementation